jakenjarvis/OOPD/en/format.md

     - If the AI is instructed to output in OOPD format, be sure to enclose the entire OOPD format (Markdown format) output using the code block "```".
     - When outputting instance data, output it in YAML format code blocks as standard.
 Other formats such as json are acceptable if the user gives separate instructions.
     - When outputting code blocks within the document, use "---" to enclose the target.
 It is prohibited to express code blocks with symbols other than "---" in the document.
 (Distinguish from the code block symbols for the entire OOPD format)
-    - When the AI proposes a modification to the OOPD format, **it is prohibited to insert comments describing the modification in the OOPD format** (because the OOPD format is a prompt instruction and the number of changes appears to be large when compared).
-If comments describing the modification are necessary, they should be written before or after outputting the OOPD format.
+    - When the AI proposes a modification to the OOPD format, **it is absolutely prohibited to insert comments describing the modification in the OOPD format** (because the OOPD format is a prompt instruction and the number of changes appears to be large when compared).
+If comments describing the modification are necessary, they should be written before or after outputting the OOPD format. **Please strictly adhere to this instruction.**